 The grantee agency may provide a one-time rental payment, with the client showing capacity to make future rent payments.

 The grantee agency may assist homeowners with a one-time payment of principal and interest on a mortgage loan that is in arrearage.
 The homeowner must show the ability to make future payments.

 The grantee agency may assist homeowners with a one-time property tax payment for a property tax arrearage.
 The homeowner must show the ability to make future payments.

 The grantee agency may provide utility payment assistance in instances when non-payment will lead to eviction and homelessness.
 Eligible assistance includes heat, electric, and water costs.
 Other forms of utility assistance must first be considered before CA funds are used.

 Individuals and households in need of emergency financial housing assistance should first contact agencies in their local area.
-Eligibility to receive CA funds may only be considered after all local resources have been explored.
+Eligibility to receive CA funds may only be considered after all local resources have been exhausted.

-The current CA grantee is the Foundation For Rural Housing.
+The current CA grantee is the Foundation for Rural Housing.

 Telephone: (608) 238-3448